 - review the compensation basis and proposed average annual increases for the Group's employees;

 - review remuneration and Board best practice and trends in order to assess the appropriateness of the remuneration policy;

 - review remuneration matters for top management promotions, transfers and termination of employment;

 - oversee any proposed major changes to employee benefit structures throughout the Group;

-- review and recommend short and long-term incentive policies and targets for directors, executive management and staff;
+- review and recommend short and long-term incentive policies and targets for directors and executive management;

 - set the participation principles for the various remuneration schemes;